 Post Care Instructions After Skin Peeling

-- Sometimes the skin maybe sensitive, red and mildly irritated post the chemical peel so the dermatologist would apply petroleum jelly to soothe this temporary condition of the skin.
+- If the skin is sensitive, red and mildly irritated post the chemical peel treatment, the dermatologist will share suitable instructions to minimise the temporary reaction.

 Also Read: Cost of chemical peel procedure in India